 - Postpartum vaginal bleeding and inadequate uterine regression after delivery

-- Additional symptoms depend on the site of metastasis (e.g., seizures from metastases in the brain; dyspnea or hemoptysis from metastases in the lungs)
+- Additional symptoms depend on the site of metastasis (e.g., seizures from metastases in the brain, dyspnea or hemoptysis from metastases in the lungs, visible vascular lesion from metastases to the vagina)

-- Pelvic ultrasound: mass of varying appearance; (suggestive of hemorrhage and necrosis); hypervascular on color Doppler
+- Mass of varying appearance (suggestive of hemorrhage and necrosis)

 - Uterine dilation and curettage (D&C)